UniversityOfAthens/x11-window-manager/README.md

 Special care had to be taken when a window is first mapped, because the X server most often failed to make it visible before our `client_focus` call.
 An explicit `XSync` fixed it!

+## Workspace Switching

+Each workspace must only keep track of its clients, along with its active layout configuration and a pointer to the client currently in focus.
+When switching between workspaces, we just need to iterate over the active client list and unmap (not destroy!) every single frame window.
+Unmapping is recursive, so the underlying windows will immediately become invisible as well.